SecurityTokenStandard/EIP-Spec/Issue.md

 #### Forced Transfers

-It may be that regulations require an issuer or a trusted third party to retain the power to force sending tokens.
+It may be that regulations require an issuer or a trusted third party to retain the power to transfer tokens on behalf of investors.
 As such, the ERC-ST specification supersedes ERC-PFT in that a token holder MUST NOT be allowed revoke a default operator.

 #### Reason Codes